 Trustees need quality, decision-useful data in order to properly analyse and compare investments, so their decision making is rigorous, informed and beneficial.

 There are three key sources of data that are important for a scheme: investee company, asset manager and investment consultant.
-There should be one key objective from all three – enable the trustees to be better informed, and help them make decisions that lead to better returns.
+There should be one key objective from all three – enable the trustees to be better informed, and help them make decisions that lead to better returns with your sustainable investing.

-Company disclosure is key to asset managers (and therefore pension schemes) ability to consider climate risk in their investments.
+Company disclosure is key to asset managers (and therefore pension schemes) ability to consider climate risk in their investments strategies.
 We have seen company disclosure improve over the past few years, primarily due to:

 - Standardised reporting frameworks such as the Taskforce for Climate-related Financial Disclosures (TCFD) framework, which has become the primary reporting framework for climate-related data.

 - Legislation and government policy that is increasingly requiring companies to disclose key carbon metrics and climate risk action plans.
 Indeed, Canada made climate disclosure a requirement for companies who were to receive government bailout money after the recent Covid-19 epidemic.